-• Costs of archaeological excavations.

-- Applications for the funding of research as part of developer led or commercial excavations. - The grant does not fund institutional overheads, and the grant cannot be used to cover any element that should be properly ascribed to institutional overheads. - The purchase of items of equipment (e.g. cameras or survey equipment) that researchers would normally be expected to have are ineligible.
+- Costs of archaeological excavations or surveys or fieldwork. - Applications for the funding of research as part of developer-led or commercial excavations that have not fulfilled their licensing requirements in full. - The grant does not fund institutional overheads, and the grant cannot be used to cover any element that should be properly ascribed to institutional overheads. - The purchase of items of equipment that researchers would normally be expected to have. - Applications from any applicant with one or more excavation reports outstanding to the Licensing Authority unless they have agreed a submission date for outstanding licences and have an official Compliance Letter from NMS agreeing to this. - Applications from any applicant (including project co-investigator) who has previously been funded by the Academy for projects which have not been completed to the standard required by the grant and/or licence conditions including projects where the applicant was a co-investigator.